BE UNREALISTIC

 I highly suggest using voice dictation in replacement to writing.
 Simply click the bottom right of your keyboard on either iPhone or iPad where you see the microphone icon.
 It’s a much more efficient workflow.

-Perhaps this is how we will determine what is written by humans and what is made from artificial intelligence going forward into the future.
 It’s very obvious when something is written by AI, but when you use voice dictation, the grammatical errors and nuances really do make a difference.
 It becomes your voice, quite literally.

 Lastly, I suggest purchasing a GoPro.
 I personally enjoy the GoPro Mini as there are no screens or distractions.
-It’s a simple black box that I throw into super view, use a chest mount, head mount, or simply handhold it when I walk around the streets.
+It’s a simple black box that I throw into superview, use a chest mount, head mount, or simply handhold it when I walk around the streets.

-I appreciate using the GoPro as it is not distracting whatsoever, with no need to focus or create any camera settings.
-I simply press the record button and share what’s on my mind.
-You can also use it to share your fitness routines, cooking, behind the scenes of street photography, or any activity you are up to.
+“I appreciate using the GoPro as it is not distracting whatsoever, with no need to focus or create any camera settings.
+I simply press the record button and share what’s on my mind.”

 Another fun thought is that it’s even faster than writing using voice dictation.
 You can create your own podcast by simply speaking out loud to the tiny black box.
 When you hold it up to your face it has a really good microphone.
 I personally believe it’s a much more authentic experience to share your thoughts via video than writing.

-Perhaps the ultimate goal of an artist is ultimately to share your perspective, or your POV.
-This is where the GoPro is interesting and allows you to share your raw, unique, human experience.
+“Perhaps the ultimate goal of an artist is ultimately to share your perspective, or your POV.
+This is where the GoPro is interesting and allows you to share your raw, unique, human experience.”

 Let’s thrive together as artists, photographers, innovators, or whatever you want to call yourself.
 I say we are the new warriors, the Spartan Street photographers.
 Let’s go onward with strength, courage, and curiosity.
 Never forget our ultimate goal… to simply remain curious.